MiquelMarinoEspinosa/trivia-php-refactor-kata/README.md

         - extract answer correct print into a method
         - Rename `$currentPlayer` temp variable to `$player`
         - Duplicate penalty box condition to apply early return to avoid printing answer correct and simplify condition
+        - Extract condition into a new method called `isCurrentPlayerInPenaltyBox`
+            - Since the condition logic looked similar to the one implemented at `isCurrentPlayerGettingOutOfPenaltyBox` it has been tried to use the result method in this condition, at it worked! ^^